definability/dfhack-scripts/docs/gui/visible-hotkeys.rst

 ``overlay enable gui/visible-hotkeys.zone-overlay``
     Display hotkeys in zone selection menu and enable the default hotkeys.

-``overlay trigger gui/visible-hotkeys.zone-overlay Archery Range A``
+``overlay trigger gui/visible-hotkeys.zone-overlay add Archery Range A``
     Use ``Shift-A`` for "Archery Range" zone painting.
     After the script is enabled, you can modify the bindings.
     Keep in mind that such a binding disables using ``Shift-A``